etendosoftware/docs/compiled_docs.md

 - **File name**: Name of the remote file in case you want to modify it.
 This name must include the file format.
 For example, `example.pdf`.
 - **URL**: Source file URL.
 Only shown if the **Remote file** option is chosen in the Type field.
 - **HQL**: Only shown if the **HQL Query** option is chosen in the Type field.
+- **Skip Splitting**: Checking this box allows you to tell Copilot not to split the file into parts when indexing it.
+This is necessary when the entire contents of the file are needed when reading the file, while maintaining the context of the entire file.

 ##### File Path Tab